aeternity/protocol/channels/virtual-state-channels.md

     * the latest on-chain persisted one: in this case the on-chain stored `round` and `state_hash` are used.
 The `payload` is empty
-    * off-chain transaction with a greater `round` to the one currently persisted on-chain for this on-chain State Channel.
-The `payload` is a serializated off-chain transaction that belongs to that on-chain State Channel and its `round` and `state_hash` are used for defining the on-chain State Channels' state that the forced progress is being based upon.
+    * off-chain transaction with a greater `round` to the one currently persisted on-chain for this parent State Channel.
+The `payload` is a serializated off-chain transaction that belongs to that parent State Channel and its `round` and `state_hash` are used for defining the parent State Channels' state that the forced progress is being based upon.
 * `poi` is a Proof of Inclusion that provides enough information for the forced progress to be applied.
 This would include the Virtual State Channel